cwaldoch/cwaldoch.github.io/_posts/2018-02-02-weekly-roundup-no1.md

 * [Learning HoloViews](http://holoviews.org/)

 ## Things I'm thinking about:
-* How much does the network of small business park/university/neighborhood coal plants support small local rail networks?
+* Relationship between small rail networks and "neighborhood" coal plants?
-* Is the endowment effect visible in environmental compliance markets that have consignment?
+* Endowment effect in environmental compliance markets that allocate allowances?
 * What happens to an LNG terminal during extended drought?
 * State of the union sentiment or policy graphing.